yhilpisch/rpi/doc/source/03_ftp.rst

 Change ``ftp`` and ``/home/ftp`` to a user name and directory of your liking.
 Choose a password for the new user.

-Using a FTP client, you can now connect to your RPi and, for example, store files on it.
+Using a **FTP client**, you can now connect to your RPi and, for example, store files on it.
 You can also ``ssh`` connect to the RPi using the new user credentials.

+Generally SD cards hosting the OS of the RPi and serving as file/data storage are of course not that large.
+But investing e.g. **50 EUR for a 500 GB external USB drive** and connecting such a drive to the RPi is a simple way of using the RPi as a serious ``ftp`` server.